whj363636/Adversarial-attack-on-Person-ReID-With-Deep-Mis-Ranking/README.md

 # Reference

-If you are interested in our work, please read and cite our paper.
+If you are interested in our work, please consider citing our paper.
 ```
 @InProceedings{Wang_2020_CVPR,
 author = {Wang, Hongjun and Wang, Guangrun and Li, Ya and Zhang, Dongyu and Lin, Liang},